ShadowGrendo/foundry-shadowrun6e/devlog.md

 Got conditions done, except for applying wound penalties.
 Maybe calc wound penalties into a statuses section.

 Also, cool idea for a module is one that will automatically number generic tokens as you drag them into a scene.
 So if you have an Orc Ganger character sheet and you drag it twice into a scene, it will name the token `Orc Ganger (1)` and `Orc Ganger (2)` I guess with the whole combat tracking system you don't really need that.

+also, it would be cool if the tabs were fixed so when they get scrolled to the top they float there.

+## 5.19.2020

+Should make an edge tracker

+got the dialog loading!
+Now we can use it to do options like:
+Additional Modifiers. add or subtract extra dice.
+Optional Threshold. it will calculate margin of success if included.
+Edge Actions you can take before you roll.
+Apply Statuses, or not

+To be able to optionally do dice penalties we'll have to change things around a bit.
+So the calc comes as we do the roll.
+Change up the nature of stuff.
+The tests table can still include the calcs

+be cool if we could do extended tests some day.
+Track the same test through several chat messages.

+## 5.25.2020

+We'll just store the calculated data on our own for rolling tests.

+When we customize the chat html for tests we can enhance the alias line with some <em> perhaps.

+We could include various data about as test in the chat message options. i think.